 Some participants will be asked to participate in an in-depth interview, and will be compensated for the time involved.

-During January 2020, participants will be invited to learn about and consent to participate in the Selah study.
+In early 2020, participants will be invited to learn about and consent to participate in the Selah study.
 They will be asked to rank each of the three practices based on their preferences.
-In February 2020, registrants will be assigned to a practice; we will try to give every participant their preferred practice.
+In late February 2020, registrants will be assigned to a practice; we will try to give every participant their preferred practice.
 In addition, registrants will be assigned to a time frame before or after October 2020.
 Participants will then receive a link to register for overnight workshops based on the practice and time frame to which they have been assigned.

 The overnight workshop you attend will depend on a few factors.
 You will be assigned to a particular practice group and a selection of workshops will be emailed to you.
 These workshops will represent a variety of dates, locations, and venue types.
 You may select from among these workshops based on what works for you in any of these areas.
 You are welcome to travel across the state and make the workshop a “destination” event.
 You are welcome to choose based on date, or because you have always wanted to enjoy a particular venue location.